Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 Does the air in your home ever feel too dry?
 You can fix this by adding a Philodendron – this plant has a high transpiration rate.

-And you know what that means – more moisture on the air.
-Thus, aside from eliminating toxins in the air, it also makes it easier to enjoy the fresh air in the home.
+And you know what that means – more moisture in the air.
+Thus, aside from eliminating toxins in the air, it also makes it easier to enjoy the fresh air in your home.

 That can come in handy in the summer when the heat can be a tad uncomfortable.